 Certainly.
 If one or more neighbour’s have their own existing independent reticulation system we can drill one bore and have it connected into each neighbour with independent operation from each reticulation controller.
 Shared bores are quite common in Perth.
 Often neighbours choose to draw up a simple shared bore agreements.
 We have examples we can share with you.

-How long does it take to install a new bore?
+How long does it take to install a new garden bore?

-Do Perth metropolitan garden bores require a groundwater licence?
+Do Perth metropolitan garden bores require a groundwater license?

 Short answer: NO. The following excerpt is from WA Government Department of Water Website.